web-platform-tests/wpt/docs/_appendix/github-intro.md

         $ git push origin topic

 4. The pull request will automatically be updated with the new commit.
-Note for advanced users: it is generally discouraged to rebase your pull request before review is complete.
-Tests typically have few conflicts so this should not be a problem in the common case.

 Sometimes it takes multiple iterations through a review before the changes are finally accepted.
 Don't worry about this; it's totally normal.
 The goal of test